bduboi/ACF-Segmentation/README.md

 [Dubois-Dognon, B., Nishida, K.,(20XX)](URL) "Reconstruction of the autocorrelation function from segmented data and its application to the Earth’s seismic hum", Geophysical Journal International, ggacXXX, doi:?.

 You can cite in the following way: "We used the auto-correlation segmentation method to process the data, which is described in Dubois-Dognon and Nishdia (2025)."
-This repository is associated with a Zenodo DOI :10.5281/zenodo.15591078.

 ## Acknowledgements